Former Himachal Pradesh CM Virbhadra Singh passes away | Politics

 The veteran leader breathed his last at the Indira Gandhi Medical College (IGMC) here at 3.40 am, senior medical superintendent, Dr. Janak Raj, said.

 Singh suffered from a heart attack on Monday and was critical since then.
-He was put on ventilator support on Wednesday after he had breathing problems, he added.
+He was put on ventilator support on Wednesday after he had breathing problems, doctors said.

-The nine-time MLA and five-time MP is survived by wife Pratibha Singh and son Vikramaditya Singh.
-While his wife is a former MP, his son is MLA from Shimla rural.
+The nine-time MLA and five-time MP is survived by wife Pratibha Singh, son Vikramaditya Singh and four daughters.

+The cremation will be held at Rampur on July 10 at 3 pm, family spokesperson Yashwant Chhajta said.

+Singh's body has been kept at his residence at Holly Lodge in Jakhu, Shimla.

-President Ram Nath Kovind, Prime Minister Narendra Modi, Himachal Pradesh Chief Minister Jai Ram Thakur and BJP President Jagat Prakash Nadda condoled the demise of Singh.
+President Ram Nath Kovind, Prime Minister Narendra Modi, Himachal Pradesh Chief Minister Jai Ram Thakur, Congress President Sonia Gandhi and BJP President Jagat Prakash Nadda condoled the demise of Singh.

 The Himachal Pradesh government on Thursday declared a three-day state mourning as a mark of respect to Singh.